collectionsasdata/collectionsasdata.github.io/part2whole/index.md

 ---
-This effort is supported by The Andrew W. Mellon Foundation
+This effort is supported by The Andrew W. Mellon Foundation.